jennaroe/AUnitedFront/README.md

-# Pulse Project
+# Local Corps
-Pulse Project: A Corps for Crisis
+Local Corps: A Corps for Crisis

 Created during the inaugural run of the UCF Coding Bootcamp, this organization is a response to the massacre that happened in Orlando at Pulse nightclub on June 12, 2016.